The Golden Age of Wireless: 1982 First UK release: Venice in Peril VIP 1001

 The original UK track listing (including its reappearance on the 2009 Collector's Edition CD) is the only place one can hear the progression of "The Wreck of the Fairchild" into "Airwaves" and then into the synth version of "Radio Silence".
-"Fairchild" concludes with the sound of various electronics, including a wave computer, which segues into the intro of "Airwaves" with no break.
+"Fairchild" concludes with the sound of various electronics, including a PPG Wave Computer (an early wavetable synthesizer), which segues into the intro of "Airwaves" with no break.
 The remnants of this transition can still be heard at the beginning of the full-length version of "Airwaves" used on other configurations of the album.

 1982 First US release: Harvest ST-12203

-Compared to the original UK release, the initial US release deletes "The Wreck of the Fairchild", adds "Urges" and "Leipzig", and presents an edited version of "Airwaves" and an entirely re-recorded version of "Radio Silence".
+Compared to the original UK release, the initial US release deletes "The Wreck of the Fairchild", adds "Urges" and "Leipzig", and presents an edited version of "Airwaves" and the guitar version of "Radio Silence".

 1983 Second US release: Capitol ST-12271

 Compared to the original US release, the second US release deletes "Urges" and "Leipzig", adds "One of Our Submarines" and an extended version of "She Blinded Me with Science", and presents an edited version of "Windpower".

-A third US version restores the original electronic version of "Radio Silence".
+A third US version restores the synth version of "Radio Silence".

-1983 Second UK release: Venice In Peril/EMI VIP 107,607-1
+1983 Second UK release: Venice in Peril/EMI VIP 107,607-1

 Compared to the original UK release, the second UK release deletes "The Wreck of the Fairchild" and adds "One of Our Submarines" and the short version of "She Blinded Me with Science".
 The 1983 UK CD release (EMI CDP 7 46009 2) and 1984 US CD release (Capitol CDP 7 46009 2) both feature the same set of tracks listed here.